flex-development/fct-api/README.md

 ## Getting Started

-The Firebase Custom Token (FCT) API is a single servless endpoint that can be used to generate custom tokens for Firebase.
+The Firebase Custom Token (FCT) API is a single serverless endpoint that can be used to generate custom tokens for Firebase.

 For more information, see [Create Custom Tokens][1] from the Firebase docs.